Maroof Afzal: Biography

 Other key grade 22 positions which he held include Federal Secretary for Industries and Production and Federal Secretary for Information Technology.
 As a grade 21 officer, Maroof served as chairman of the Capital Development Authority and chairman of the National Highway Authority.
 He belonged to the 15th CTP and was batchmates with Jawad Rafique Malik, Fawad Hasan Fawad, Sikandar Sultan Raja, Rizwan Ahmed and Hussain Asghar.

 After his retirement from the civil services, Afzal was appointed as member of the Federal Public Service Commission in April 2020.

 Later in November 2020, he was notified as Chairman of the Federal Public Service Commission however he could not take oath of his office as he contracted coronavirus.
 On 10 December 2020, he died from COVID-19 during the COVID-19 pandemic in Pakistan.

+Awards

+In 2023, he was awarded the Hilal-i-Imtiaz by the President of Pakistan.